mmbmf1/mmbmf1/posts/building-get-endpoints.md

 ## The Problem

-String concatenation in queries leads to SQL injection.
+String concatenation in queries can lead to SQL injection vulnerabilities.

 ```typescript
 const result = await query(`SELECT * FROM users WHERE id = ${req.query.id}`);